dfernandezperez/cloneRanger/README.md

 Inside the file, and also in the file `workflow/schema/config.schema.yaml` you can find what is controlled by each tunable parameter.

 Also you have to define the path to the cellranger singularity images and genomes that will be used by the pipeline.
-You can build your own images or download mine with the following commands:
+By default the pipeline will use docker containers that I created with cellranger installed.
+You can also build your own singularity files or download mine (if you prefer to specify a sif file instead of a docker repo) with the following commands:

 ```bash
 singularity pull docker://dfernand/cellranger:7.1.0 # for GEX